History and Mission

-To provide access to health care and basic human services to Goochland County residents in need.
+To provide health care and basic human services to Goochland residents in need.

-2007 – Goochland Free Clinic and Family Services incorporates when the Fellowship and Free Clinic merge in order to better serve the citizens of Goochland County in the most cost efficient way possible.
+- 2007 – Goochland Free Clinic & Family Services incorporates when the Fellowship and Free Clinic merge in order to better serve the citizens of Goochland County in the most cost efficient way possible.

 - 2016 – The board of Goochland Free Clinic & Family Services approves the $7.1 million ALL.HERE.NOW.
 Capital Campaign to fund construction of a new 20,000 square foot building that will bring all programs and services under one roof.
 The campaign will also fund conversion of the current Family Services building into emergency housing and establishment of a $1.5 million endowment to ensure sustainability.